 The Bonds are payable from, and secured by, the Petroleum Inspection Fees.
-The Program Resolution also includes an additional bonds test, a Variable Rate Take-Out Capacity Test, and a nonimpairment pledge.
+The Program Resolution also includes an additional bonds test, provisions for a Reserve Fund (which is currently not funded), a Variable Rate Take-Out Capacity Test, and a nonimpairment pledge.